 I’ll give you a full refund for the price of this blog if you practice a simple balance exercise two days in a row, and don’t see a huge improvement the second day.
 Balance improves rapidly when you work on it.
 Whether your exercise is as simple as balancing on one foot when you brush your teeth, or as complicated as walking a tightrope, you get better every time you practice and anything you do to improve balance off the horse, will help you on the horse as well.

 Core strength is essential to good balance and to great riding skills.
 Riding is a weird combination of balancing while seated and synchronizing your balance with the horse—making your core strength and center-of-gravity critically important.
-It’s not enough to just do sit-ups and strength-building exercise, you must also use your core for balance and coordination.
+It’s not enough to just do sit-ups and strength-building exercises, you must also use your core for balance and coordination.
 There are many great workout routines that address core strength and balance, and you can look at my favorites here.

 Bi-lateral coordination refers to being equally strong and coordinated on both sides of your body.
 But the sad truth is, most of us are one-side dominant—as are most horses.
 Once again, getting older doesn’t help because often old injuries, scoliosis or arthritis will make lateral imbalances more pronounced.
 I seek out activities and exercises that help me develop bi-lateral coordination and I like to work my weak side more than my strong side.